josh97ellis/blackjack-cli-game/readme.md

 # Python Blackjack CLI Game

 ### Description:
 PyBlackjack CLI Game is a fun and interactive Python-based command-line interface implementation of the classic casino card game, Blackjack.
-Also known as 21, the game allows players to challenge themselves against an AI dealer while experiencing the thrill of making strategic decisions to beat the house.

 ### Features:
 - **Realistic Gameplay:** The game simulates an authentic Blackjack experience, complete with standard rules.
 - **User-Friendly Interface:** The command-line interface offers clear instructions and easy-to-understand prompts.
 - **Interactive Gameplay:** Players can interact with the game using simple commands, enabling them to hit, stand, double down, or split their cards.
-- **AI Dealer:** The game employs an AI-powered dealer that plays according to standard Blackjack rules, providing an engaging challenge for players.
 - **Bet System:** Implement a betting system, allowing players to place bets before each hand.
 - **Error Handling:** Implement robust error handling to prevent crashes and provide helpful error messages for users.

 ### Installation:
 1. Clone the repository.
+2. [Optional] Create and activate a virtual environment
-2. Install Python (version X.X or higher).
+2. Install Python (version 3.11.2 or higher).
 3. Install the required dependencies using pip.

 ### Usage: